 - Rock Monster: As their name implies.

-- Worthy Opponent: You must earn their respect by defeating their champion before they'll lend you their aid and unlock their ship.
+- Worthy Opponent: You must earn their respect by impressing their champion before they'll lend you their aid and unlock their ship.

 Zoltan and their ships feature the following tropes: